andreivcodes/andreiv.com/src/content/projects/nicepfp.art.md

 ## The Tech Stack

-Built with Next.js and TypeScript, the app uses ML5.js to run Google's SketchRNN model directly in the browser.
+Built with Next.js, the app uses ML5.js to run Google's SketchRNN model directly in the browser.
 P5.js handles the drawing canvas where AI-generated sketches come to life stroke by stroke.

 For Web3 integration, Wagmi connects wallets while smart contracts on Polygon handle the minting.
 Each generated image is stored on IPFS, ensuring permanent decentralized storage.
 The backend validates and signs each mint request to maintain integrity.

 ## The Architecture

 The project is organized as a monorepo with three main services: the Next.js web app, an image processing service for IPFS uploads, and a minting service that interacts with the blockchain.
-All AI generation happens client-side in the browser, keeping the backend focused on Web3 operations.

 ## Security & Trust

 Every mint requires a cryptographic signature from the backend, ensuring only images generated through the platform can be minted.
-The smart contract validates these signatures, creating a trustless minting process where users don't need to trust the frontend - the blockchain enforces the rules.
+The smart contract validates these signatures, creating minting process where the frontend doesn't need to be trusted.

 ## The User Experience